dreamportdev/Osdev-Notes/04_Userspace/02_Switching_Modes.md

 In practice this should be done as part of a task-switch, usually as part of the assembly stub used for returning from an interrupt (hence using `iret`).

 ## Getting Back to Supervisor Mode
 This is trickier!
 Since you dont want user programs to just execute kernel code, there are only certain ways for supervisor code to run.
 The first is to already be in supervisor mode, like when the bootloader gives control of the machine to the kernel.
 The second is to use a system call, which is a user mode program asking the kernel to do something for it.
 This is often done via interrupt, but there are specialized instructions for it too.
-We have a dedicated section to system calls.
+We have a dedicated chapter on system calls.

 The third way is inside of an interrupt handler.
 While you *can* run interrupts in user mode (an advanced topic for sure), most interrupts will result in supervisor code running, in the form of the interrupt handler.
 Any interrupt will work, for example a page fault or ps/2 keyboard irq, but the most common one is a timer.
 Since you can program a timer to tick at a fixed interval, you can ensure that supervisor code gets to run at a fixed interval.
 That code may return immediately, but it gives the kernel a chance to look at the program and machine states and see if anything needs to be done.
 Commonly the handler code for the timer also runs the scheduler tick, and can trigger a task switch.